 What is vertigo?

 Vertigo is a symptom in which you feel as if you are moving, spinning or floating, even if you are stationary.
 Vertigo is often accompanied by other symptoms, such as dizziness, impaired balance, lightheadedness, and nausea.
-It is estimated that four out of ten Americans may have an episode of vertigo and seek medical attention (Source: NIH).
+It is estimated that during their lifetime, four out of 10 Americans may have experienced an episode of vertigo symptoms causing them to seek medical attention.

-There are many causes of both types of vertigo, including medication side effects, infection, disorders, and injuries.
+There are many causes of vertigo, including medication side effects, infection, disorders, and injuries.
 In some cases, there is no known cause of vertigo.
 Vertigo may begin or end suddenly, or gradually worsen over time.
 Vertigo may be temporary or long-term, depending on the underlying cause.

 Vertigo may be a symptom of serious or life-threatening condition, such as a traumatic brain injury.
 Seek immediate medical care (call 911) if you have vertigo and other serious symptoms, such as changes in consciousness, vomiting, severe headache, and abnormal behavior.